Documentation Index

-There are three types of JSON functions:
+There are three types of JSON functions for extracting values:

 - These functions extract part of the document, but preserve the original data in the result: